FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

 ## Histograms
 The correction framework makes an extensive use of profile histograms in order to provide the proper scope to the different averages needed to elaborate the intended Q vector corrections.
 As was previouslly described one of the key components of the correction framework is its concept of multidimensional event classes: you decide to define your event classes based on a concrete set of variables usually greather than one.
 This goes straight on to multidimensional profiles.

 So far ROOT only supports up to tridimensional profiles, but we wanted to give more flexibility and, due to the fact we expect not that much bins per variable you will use to define your event classes, we decided to build multidimensional profiles functionality.
-With this aim we provide a base class, QnCorrectionsHistogramBase, that should not be instantiated, and which declares the whole interface for the correction framework histogram classes, a single multidimensional histogram profile class, QnCorrectionsProfile, a components oriented multidimensional histogram profile class, QnCorrectionsComponentsProfile, which provide support for both components, X and Y, for a set of selected harmonics, and a correlation components oriented multidimenional histogram profile class, QnCorrectionsCorrelationComponentsProfile, which provide support for the correlation components, XX, XY, YX and YY, for a set of selected harmonics.
+With this aim we provide a base class, QnCorrectionsHistogramBase, that should not be instantiated, and which declares the whole interface for the correction framework histogram classes, a single multidimensional histogram profile class, QnCorrectionsProfile, a components oriented multidimensional histogram profile class, QnCorrectionsProfileComponents, which provide support for both components, X and Y, for a set of selected harmonics, and a correlation components oriented multidimenional histogram profile class, QnCorrectionsProfileCorrelationComponents, which provide support for the correlation components, XX, XY, YX and YY, for a set of selected harmonics.

 ### QnCorrectionsHistogramBase
 Is the base for the whole set of histogram classes and declares their interfaces for the basic methods.
 It is not oriented to be instantiated and as an additional development support will include run time error messages that will orient you when you are not doing a proper use of its descendant classes.